Languages in South africa

 - There are 11 official languages in South Africa!
 These are: English, Afrikaans, isiZulu, isiXhosa, isiNdebele, Sepedi, Sesotho, Setswana, siSwati, Tshivenda, Xitsonga

-- Zulu is the most commonly spoken mother tongue or home language.
+- Zulu is the most commonly spoken home language.
 It is spoken by almost 1 in 4 South Africans.
 The other most common home languages are isiXhosa (16%), Afrikaaans (13.5%) and Sesotho sa Leboa (7.6%).

 - English is only the home language for 1 out of 10 people living in South Africa!
 Even if English is not the first language for most people in South Africa, English is taught in most schools as first language and thus is understood and spoken by most people.
 English is used in offices, businesses, shops and as written language on street signs as well as in print magazines, newspapers and books.